-- Under this category, students have an access to a tool to calculate their required courses GPA, upload GRE scores, update their animal, veterinary, research and other experience hours as well as a personal statement along with supplemental essay questions.
+- Under this category, students have access to a tool to calculate their required course GPA, upload GRE scores, personal statement, supplemental essay questions, and keep an updated list of their animal, veterinary, research, and other experience hours.

 (c) Recommendation Letters

-- Students are required to identify at least two veterinarians along with their contact information who will be writing a recommendation letter for the VMCAS application.
-Students will also identify other professors and professionals who shall write additional recommedation letters.
+- Students are required to identify and provide the contact information of at least two veterinarians who will be writing recommendation letters for the VMCAS application.
+Students will also identify other professors and professionals who will write additional recommedation letters.

 (d) Colleges of Veterinary Medicine